olebole/irafdoc/doc/imcoords.ccmap.rst

   <!-- Sec='PARAMETERS' Level=1 Label='logical' Line='logical' -->
   <dd>The logical pixel coordinate system is the coordinate system of the image
   pixels on disk.
-Since most users measure the pixel coordinates of objects in this system, <tt>"logical"</tt> is the system of choice for most applications.
+Since most users measure the pixel coordinates of objects in this system, <span style="font-family: monospace;">"logical"</span> is the system of choice for most applications.
   </dd>
   </dl>
   <dl>